-Excluding other Numis Group companies (such that relevant directorships within the Numis Group of companies count as one directorship collectively) and entities not undertaking predominantly commercial objectives, each executive member of the over-arching management body (NCP Board) holds just one executive position.
+Excluding other Numis Group companies (such that relevant directorships within the Numis Group of companies count as one directorship collectively) and entities not undertaking predominantly commercial objectives, each executive member of the overarching management body (NCP Board) holds just one executive position.

-The total number of directorships that may be held by each non-executive member of the over-arching management body (NCP Board) ranges between one and four non-executive positions or one executive and two non-executive positions.
+The total number of directorships that are held by each non-executive member of the overarching management body (the NCP Board) ranges between one and four non-executive positions.
 Executive members of the management body are not permitted outside non-executive positions.